Skip to main content

 $connect auth: why the token is in the query string

-Here's the part that catches everyone off guard the first time.
+This one's a browser limitation, not an AWS one.
 A WebSocket connection starts life as a regular HTTP/1.1 request that asks the server to "upgrade" the TCP socket to the WebSocket protocol.
 From the browser side, that handshake goes through the WebSocket constructor, which is deliberately kept simple: you give it a URL, you get a socket back.
 There's no way to set Authorization: Bearer ... on that upgrade request, so the usual HTTP auth pattern doesn't work.

 The workaround is the query string: